Ming-DeMers/Cornnect-V2/design-plan/design-journey.md

 - comment
 - date

+groups db:

+- name

+sessions db:

+- user_id
+- netid
+- session
+- last_login

+tags db:

+- post_id
+- tag

+user_groups db:

+- netid
+- group_id

-This allows Ezra to find other users who have similar interests, and who are in the same year, and who are in the same major, and who are in the same clubs/activities, and who are in the same location.
-On the other hand, Johnny can easily manage the database, and add, modify, and delete entries, and add images to the database.
+The posts, users, comments, and tags db allows Ezra to find other users who have similar interests, and who are in the same year, and who are in the same major, and who are in the same clubs/activities, and who are in the same location.
+She can view other peoples posts, see their comments, how their tagged, and the location.
+If she is logged in, she can also add her own posts and interact with each other, as a social media platform.

+On the other hand, Johnny, the admin, can easily manage the database, by choosing to delete posts, as well as everything else a base user can.

+The general public can only view the home page, and the database, but they cannot interact with it, unless they are logged in.
+They can't post, see users, post details, etc.

 ### Site Design (Milestone 1)